We welcome articles and research notes from emerging scholars in all historical disciplines.

 1. Research Articles

-Reflective essays, works-in-progress, and “think pieces”
+- reflective essays and “think pieces”

-Not necessarily based on primary source analysis, but must demonstrate an element of originality
+- not necessarily based on primary source analysis, but must demonstrate an element of originality

 Both types of submissions are peer-reviewed.